Collecting Christmas

 How to Start a Collection of Christmas Décor

-That will Last a Lifetime
+that will Last a Lifetime

 A few days ago I was in a shop, and I overheard two older women discussing Christmas decorations.
 One woman, clearly a mom of a young adult, said: "It's just so sad – they hardly have any ornaments for their tree.
 I'm just buying a few pretty ones for her this year."
 And the other woman said, "But remember, it takes years to collect it all."
 They both nodded.
 I wanted to walk up and say, "I am writing about this very thing this week!"